 We start from the school goals.
 We see the long term, and the short term.
 I think regular meetings in school are the main way by which we secure staff inputs on goal development.
-There were several kinds of meetings such as monthly meetings, RAKER (meeting at which work is accomplished) and special meetings....
+There were several kinds of meetings such as monthly meetings, RAKER (a kind of workshop before starting the new semester and at which work is accomplished) and special meetings....
 In these meetings we know if the teachers reach the target or not.